ChristianJHughes/DaveScript/README.md

 ## Important Features

+What is the core gimmic?
+Maybe:

+- The language is constantly trying to introduce debt that you must counteract?
+- All of your values must be strictly budgeted for?
+You must pass a budget in on the command line?
+Fixed value from which to drain from.
+Maybe you have to allocate for retirement?
+- What is an anology in programming for debt, and how can restrict the use of that thing?
+- Maybe you have to budget the runtime memory that the program gets?
+Or just the values that are accessible to the program?
+- Do you have to earn the ability to run certain functions or methods?
+Perhaps a required annotation or parameter that indicates the cost needed to run a particular bit of logic.
+You can only run certain functions if it's in the budget.
+Random problems can occur that randomly lower your budget and print to the console?
+Take from emergency fund?
+- Should it be effected by opperating system or locale?
+Which baby step the user is in?

-- An `EMERGENCY_FUND` must be initalized with a value with of at least 1000.
+* An `EMERGENCY_FUND` must be initalized with a value with of at least 1000.
 Otherwise, Murphy will move in and your program will promptly crash.
+* Emergency fund grows at rate of 12 percent per second that your program runs?
+Don't use it for non-emergencies.
+*
-- Negative numbers are not allowed, and will throw a `DebtIsDumbException()`.
+* Negative numbers are not allowed, and will throw a `DebtIsDumbException()`.
--
+*

 ## Grammar

 To declare a variable, use the `budget` keyword.

 True -> "Debt is Dumb"
+False -> "Dave's FICO Score"

 ## Ideas